 1998 was a year that brought big changes in my life–I moved to Canada from China.
 Because of this I switched my university teaching position at a Chinese University for a student aide position working with CAPER-BC.
 Though the changes were dramatic, I’ve never felt regretful, especially about working for CAPER-BC.
 Currently I’m a library technician and have been working with CAPER-BC for more than a decade.
 I greatly appreciate the opportunity to provide service to students with special needs and to help them get through their post-secondary education.
 I have Masters in Linguistics and Education as well as Library Technician Diploma.
 I like reading, listening to music and writing poems in Chinese.

 I have been with CAPER-BC since 2004.
 Previous to CAPER-BC I worked at the University of British Columbia as a systems administrator full time while also completing my Masters of Library Science and Masters of Archival Studies.
 I also have an undergraduate degree in Russian Language and Literature and a diploma in Network Administration.
-With my colleague Tara, I oversee alternate format production, undertake special projects and research, and advocate for accessibility.
+With my colleague Corrie, I oversee alternate format production, undertake special projects and research, and advocate for accessibility.
 However, I especially enjoy looking for ways to improve our service while accommodating the changes in technology that seem to take place on a daily basis.
 When not at work, I enjoy various activities which mainly involve channeling the energy of 2 young children.

 Stephen is a recipient of the BCLA ALPS Award for Outstanding Service.

 With my colleague Stephen, I oversee alternate format production, advocate for accessibility, and work to improve our service.
-Before starting at CAPER-BC in October 2017, I worked in a variety of library positions at Conestoga College, George Brown College, and the University of Toronto.
-I also currently work part time in the Langara College Library as the liaison to the science and mathematics departments.
+Before starting at CAPER-BC in October 2017, I worked in a variety of library positions at Langara College, Conestoga College, George Brown College, and the University of Toronto.